zeroblu3/2009Scape/README.md

 # 2009Scape - The most complete Runescape Emulation server.
 Disclaimer: All game assets (the cache) and the client are copyright Jagex Ltd. We claim absolutely no rights to these.
-The code used for the server is entirely original and licensed under the Affero GPL.
-The content of the license can be found in the Server subdirectory of the project.
-Server/LICENSE. **We do not profit in any way, shape, or form from this project, nor do we ever intend to.** If someone *is* making money from this project or this code, please notify us.
+The code used for the server is entirely original and licensed under the [Affero GPL](https://www.gnu.org/licenses/agpl-3.0.en.html).
+The content of the license can be found in the Server subdirectory of the project, Server/LICENSE. **We do not profit in any way, shape, or form from this project, nor do we ever intend to.** If someone *is* making money from this project or this code, please notify us.

 ![Gameplay image](https://i.imgur.com/31b6KpU.png)